jackethmoney/Cataliza-Protocol/README.md

 Oracle is the biggest challenge, a single point of failure risk that Cataliza cannot avoid.

 Thus, users should be aware of the possible risks and damages caused by oracle failures.

-## Development

-The launch is during Q3 2021.

-After launch, we've been/ will be developing several additional features that reinforce the ability and improve the user experience of the Cataliza Protocol, such as a one-tap leverage function at the application layer and bots of liquidation and redemption.

-## Team

-Cataliza team consists of an unspecified number of pseudonymous developers/contributors.
-The reason we chose to be pseudonymous is to prevent the community from being socially centralized in the long run.